 **please note that the time allotted for the GED® math has been increased to 115 minutes.

 Are you overwhelmed just thinking about the GED® math test?
 Has it been a few years since you’ve taken a math course?
 Was math your least favorite subject?
 It’s okay, you certainly are not alone.
-The math portion of the GED® is what concerns most people.
-Sadly, it even stops many from taking the GED® in the first place, but rest assured!
+The math portion of the GED® test is what concerns most people.
+Sadly, it even stops many from taking the GED® test in the first place.
+But rest assured!
 We believe that with a little studying and some guidance you will pass the GED® math section with flying colors.

 - Number operations and number sense